Cavaliers vs. Pistons odds, prediction, spread, time: 2026 NBA picks for Friday, Feb. 27 from proven model

 SportsLine's model reveals its Cleveland Cavaliers vs. Detroit Pistons predictions and Friday NBA picks

 Tipoff from Little Caesars Arena in Detroit is set for 7 p.m.
 ET.
-The Pistons are 7.5-point favorites in the latest Cavaliers vs. Pistons odds from DraftKings Sportsbook, while the over/under for total points scored is 225.5.
+The Pistons are 5.5-point favorites in the latest Cavaliers vs. Pistons odds from DraftKings Sportsbook, while the over/under for total points scored is 227.5, up two points from the opener.
 Before making any Pistons vs. Cavaliers picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered Week 19 on a sizzling 38-18 roll on top-rated NBA spread picks dating back to last season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.